 January is the month to raise awareness for cervical cancer in Canada.
 Here, cervical cancer is the 12th most common cancer diagnosed in women.
-Cervical cancer occurs when the cells of the cervix, the organ connecting the uterus and vagina, grows in a rapid speed.
-As a result, the cancer may spread to deeper tissues in the cervix and can spread to other parts of their bodies, such as the lungs, liver, bladder, vagina, and rectum.
+Cervical cancer occurs when the cells of the cervix, the organ connecting the uterus and vagina, grow rapidly.
+As a result, the cancer may spread to deeper tissues in the cervix and can spread to other parts of the body, such as the lungs, liver, bladder, vagina, and rectum.

 Symptoms of Cervical Cancer

 The symptoms of cervical cancer vary among women, making it very difficult to treat and diagnose.
-Often the symptoms are vague, and can be explained away by our daily lives.
-Which means, women often do not get a diagnosis until the cancer has progressed to an advance stage.
-For the sake of your health, please don’t ignore any of symptoms of cervical cancer :
+Often the symptoms are vague and can be explained away by our daily lives.
+This means, women often do not get a diagnosis until the cancer has progressed to an advanced stage.
+For the sake of your health, please don’t ignore any of the symptoms of cervical cancer :

 - Bone pain